Powerlearnproject/se-day1-assignment-brigidrono1/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+The vague promt:"Write an essay about engineering"

+The clear ,specific one :"Write a 1000 word essay about sustainable systems in engineering"

+The improved promt will give me information on the exact topic I wanted saving me the trouble of going through all the information that would have been generated from the first promt .